INFO@ANACONDAEQUIPMENT.COM

-Anaconda Equipment Install Life Saving AED Unit at HQ in Northern Ireland…
+Anaconda Equipment Install Life-Saving Defibrillator (AED) at HQ

 What is a defibrillator?

 A defibrillator is a device that gives a high energy electric shock to the heart of someone who is in cardiac arrest.
-This high energy shock is called defibrillation, and it’s an essential part in trying to save the life of someone who’s in cardiac arrest.
-A defibrillator may also be referred to as a defib, an AED (Automated External Defibrillator) or a PAD (Public Access Defibrillator).
-Here is a link to a Video by the British Heart foundation explaining exactly what a defibrillator is and its importance in the case of an emergency – https://youtu.be/8A0kljQU48U
+This high energy shock is called defibrillation and it’s an essential part in trying to save the life of someone experiencing cardiac arrest.
+A defibrillator may also be referred to as a “defib”, an Automated External Defibrillator (AED) or a Public Access Defibrillator (PAD).

-Anyone is able to use a defibrillator, these machines are designed to monitor heart rhythm and will only administer a shock if they feel it is absolutely necessary.
-The machine will take you through the steps of where to position pads and when to continue or stop with CPR whilst it reads how the individual is responding.
-However, just to be sure that if the circumstance was ever to occur we are training some members of the Anaconda team professionally.
-If you would like to see an insight into how to operate an AED then please watch the following video created by St Johns Ambulance Service – St John’s Ambulance Service – How to operate a Defibrillator
+Anyone can use a defibrillator as these machines are designed to monitor heart rhythm and will only administer a shock if they feel it is absolutely necessary.
+The machine will take the user through the steps of where to position the pads and when to continue (or stop) with CPR whilst it reads how the individual is responding.

-1. Onsite AEDs save precious treatment time, and can improve survival odds because they can be used before emergency services (EMS) arrive.
+1. Onsite AED’s save precious treatment time and can improve survival odds because they can be used before emergency services arrive.

 2. A heart rhythm in ventricular fibrillation may only be restored to normal by an electric shock.

-4. Modern AEDs won’t allow you to shock a victim that has a heartbeat, reducing the risk of doing more harm and reasons for people not to step in and help.
+4. Modern AED’s won’t allow you to shock a victim that has a heartbeat, reducing the risk of doing more harm.

 5. These devices have a proven track record of helping to save lives in public places as well as in the workplace.